poepperl/rdfier/docu/INPUT_FORMAT.md

 INPUT FORMAT
 ============
-The main task of the RDFier is to build an RDF graph from a data set in the form of a csv file.
-Since more complex concepts in RDF graphs cannot be read easily from a csv table, here we describe how to encode them in the input.
+The main task of the RDFier is to build an RDF graph from a dataset in the form of a csv file.
+Since more complex concepts in RDF graphs cannot be read easily from a csv table, here we describe how to encode them in the input table.

 Basic Structure
 ---------------